“Youth is wasted on the young.” Ever heard that? Executive Chiropractic of Iowa supposes that there’s

 BMD.
 (1) Executive Chiropractic of Iowa cannot emphasize enough just

-how vital nutrition is for their future health.
+how important nutrition is for their future health.

 BENEFITS OF IMPROVED NUTRITION BEYOND BETTER BONE MINERAL